 Add the oil and mix well, but don’t over mix.

-Mix until crumbly and remove ¾ to 1 cup of dough before proceeding.
+Once mixture resembles crumbs, remove ¾ to 1 cup of mixture and set aside..
 I like more crumbs on top, so I do closer to a cup.

 Next add 1 cup buttermilk*, baking soda and egg, mix until combined and smooth.

-TIP: Remember if you don’t have buttermilk, add 1 tablespoon of regular white vinegar or lemon juice to a cup of buttermilk, stir and allow to sit for 5-7 minutes and voila you’ll have buttermilk!
+*NO BUTTERMILK?
+Simply add 1 tablespoon of regular white vinegar or lemon juice to a cup of milk, stir and allow to sit for 5-7 minutes and voila you’ll have buttermilk!

-Take reserved crumbs, mix in 2 teaspoons cinnamon and ½ cup chopped pecans (optional) and mix into crumbled mixture.
+Toss 2 teaspoons cinnamon and ½ cup chopped pecans (optional) and mix in reserved crumb mixture.
 Unless you are like me and do things too fast without reading well, then you’ve already crumbled your topping over the top, so then just sprinkle your cinnamon and pecans (optional) over the top.
-I’m sure it’s better the other way, but it has tasted just fine this way too.
-I do half nuts and half without as my family doesn’t like nuts in their baked goods.
-Nut lovers unite!
+I did half and half as one of my boys has a tree nut allergy.

-Pull the cake from the oven and drizzle the icing over evenly over the top.
+Pull the cake from the oven and drizzle the icing evenly over the top of the warm cake.
 Let cool slightly before slicing, delicious warm or cold, truly a moist and flavorful cake.

 - 1 ½ cups gluten free All-Purpose Flour (or cup for cup)